fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/13a21.png)

 All of the variables have type <i>any</i>.
 It is not all that surprising, as no one has given them a type yet.
-There are a couple of ways to fix this, but the first we have to consider why this is accepted and where did the type <i>any</i> come from?
+There are a couple of ways to fix this, but first, we have to consider why this is accepted and where the type <i>any</i> came from.

-In TypeScript every untyped variable whose type cannot be inferred, becomes implicitly [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) type.
-Any is a kind of a "wild card" type which literally stands for <i>whatever type</i>.
+In TypeScript, every untyped variable whose type cannot be inferred implicitly becomes type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any).
+Any is a kind of "wild card" type which literally stands for <i>whatever</i> type.
 Things become implicitly any type quite often when one forgets to type functions.

 We can also explicitly type things <i>any</i>.
-The only difference between implicit and explicit any type is how the code looks, the compiler does not care about the difference.
+The only difference between implicit and explicit any type is how the code looks; the compiler does not care about the difference.

-Programmers however see the code differently when <i>any</i> is explicitly enforced than when it implicitly inferred.
+Programmers however see the code differently when <i>any</i> is explicitly enforced than when it is implicitly inferred.
 Implicit <i>any</i> typings are usually considered problematic, since it is quite often due to the coder forgetting to assign types (or being too lazy to do it), and it also means that the full power of TypeScript is not properly exploited.

 This is why the configuration rule [noImplicitAny](https://www.typescriptlang.org/v2/en/tsconfig#noImplicitAny) exists on compiler level, and it is highly recommended to keep it on at all times.
-In the rare occasions you seriously cannot know what the type of a variable is, you should explicitly state that in the code
+In the rare occasions when you truly cannot know what the type of a variable is, you should explicitly state that in the code:

 ```js
 const a : any = /* no clue what the type will be! */.
 ```

 We already have <i>noImplicitAny</i> configured in our example, so why does the compiler not complain about the implicit <i>any</i> types?
-The reason is, that the <i>query</i> field of an express [Request](https://expressjs.com/en/5x/api.html#req) object is explicitly typed <i>any</i>.
-Same is true for the <i>request.body</i> field we use to post data to an app.
+The reason is that the <i>query</i> field of an express [Request](https://expressjs.com/en/5x/api.html#req) object is explicitly typed <i>any</i>.
+The same is true for the <i>request.body</i> field we use to post data to an app.

 What if we would like to prevent developers from using <i>any</i> type at all?
 Fortunately we have other methods than <i>tsconfig.json</i> to enforce coding style.
 What we can do is  use <i>eslint</i> to manage